-Growth Experiment Prompts for Designing and Reading Tests
+Growth Experiment Prompts for Designing and Reading A/B Tests

-12 prompts to design growth experiments that won't waste a quarter — falsifiable hypothesis, sample-size math, guardrail metrics, and honest reads of flat or negative results.
+12 prompts to design growth experiments that won't waste a quarter: falsifiable hypotheses, sample-size math, guardrail metrics, and honest reads of flat or negative results.

-Growth experiments quietly waste quarters: a team ships a “winning” test that was called at 60% confidence, or runs a multi-variable variant with no falsifiable hypothesis and then picks the metric that looks best post-hoc.
-These prompts force a clean design before the test goes live — and an honest read after, including the case the team flinches from most: a flat or significantly negative result.
-Pair with the feature prioritization prompts to decide what’s worth testing in the first place.
+Growth experiments quietly waste quarters.
+A team ships a “winning” test that was called at 60% confidence after three days of peeking; another runs a variant that changed four things at once, then picks the metric that looks best after the fact.
+These 12 prompts force a clean design before the test goes live and an honest read after, including the result teams flinch from most: flat or significantly negative.
+Pair them with the feature prioritization prompts to decide what is worth testing in the first place.

 Best for